ravjitsingh/theoffice2048/README.md

 ### Version History

-24/04 - Initial Commit.\
+24/04/20 - Initial Commit.\
-25/04 - Optimised GIFs by 20% to load faster on slow network speeds, replaced certain WebP format files with GIFs for Safari and Firefox support and added Apple startup images.\
+25/04/20 - Optimised GIFs by 20% to load faster on slow network speeds, replaced certain WebP format files with GIFs for Safari and Firefox support and added Apple startup images.\
-26/04 - Changed cookieBubble design elements.
+26/04/20 - Changed cookieBubble design elements.\
+11/04/21 - Linked a custom domain to the project.

 ### Platforms Tested